matthewiiv/devx/user-claude/commands/plan.md

    - Identify any potential challenges or dependencies.
    - Consider edge cases and error handling requirements.

+3. Ask questions:

+   - Don't choose technologies if there options, ask the user to make the decisions
+   - Consider different options for each part of the task, get confirmation early that you're going down the right path
+   - If the user's answer doesn't give you all the answers you need, ask again

-3. Create a comprehensive plan:
+4. Create a comprehensive plan:

    - Develop a step-by-step implementation plan.
    - Include technical details, file paths, and specific code patterns to follow.